Klipper3d/klipper/docs/RPi_microcontroller.md

 ## Optional: Identify the correct gpiochip

 On Rasperry and on many clones the pins exposed on the GPIO belong to the first gpiochip.
-They can therefore be used on klipper simply by referring them with the name `gpio0..n`.
+They can therefore be used on Klipper simply by referring them with the name `gpio0..n`.
 However, there are cases in which the exposed pins belong to gpiochips other than the first.
 For example in the case of some OrangePi models or if a Port Expander is used.
-In these cases it is useful to use the commands to access the _Linux GPIO character device_ to verify the configuration.
+In these cases it is useful to use the commands to access the *Linux GPIO character device* to verify the configuration.

-To install the _Linux GPIO character device - binary_ on a debian based distro like octopi run:
+To install the *Linux GPIO character device - binary* on a debian based distro like octopi run:
 ```
 sudo apt-get install gpiod
 ```